juxor/afaq/markdown/secI7.md

 This individualisation associated with tribal cultures was also noted by historian Howard Zinn.
-He quotes fellow historian Gary Nash describing Iroquois culture (which appears typical of most Native American tribes):
+He quotes fellow historian Gary Nash describing Iroquois culture:

-> _"No laws and ordinances, sheriffs and constables, judges and juries, or courts or jails -- the apparatus of authority in European societies \-- were to be found in the north-east woodlands prior to European arrival.
+> _"No laws and ordinances, sheriffs and constables, judges and juries, or courts or jails -- the apparatus of authority in European societies -- were to be found in the north-east woodlands prior to European arrival.
 Yet boundaries of acceptable behaviour were firmly set.
 Though priding themselves on the autonomous individual, the Iroquois maintained a strict sense of right and wrong."_ [quoted by Zinn, **A People's History of the United States**, p.
 21]

 This respect for individuality existed in a society based on communistic principles.
 As Zinn notes, in the Iroquois _"land was owned in common and